yankailab/OpenKAI/html/viewer/_GLIM/README.md

 ## Parameters and point-cloud export

-Edit SLAM parameters while stopped. **Start** applies edited values before starting the session. **Save parameters** validates and applies the values and writes the module's `fConfig`: `jsonCfg/GLIM.controls.json` for Orbbec and `jsonCfg/glim_scepter/GLIM.controls.json` for Scepter.
+Edit SLAM parameters while stopped. **Start** applies edited values before starting the session. **Save parameters** validates and applies the values, then updates the module's `parameters` object in the original launch JSON file.
-**Load saved** reloads that file while stopped.
-On process startup, an existing `fConfig` overrides the selected profile and optional module `parameters` object.
-Values applied without saving last only for the current process.
+**Refresh parameters** retrieves the current backend values.
+Startup loads the selected profile defaults and the module's optional `parameters` object.
+Saved values are therefore reused on the next launch.
+Runtime edits last for the current process until saved.

 The panel exposes input filtering and supported odometry/submap/global mapping controls.
 Distances and voxel sizes are metres; submap rotation thresholds are